mahidishikder/mahidishikder/README.md

 ###

-<h2 align="center">👨‍💻 About Me</h2>
+<h2 align="left">👨‍💻 About Me</h2>

 ###

-<p align="center">I am a Frontend Developer with a strong interest in creating beautiful and user-friendly websites.<br>💡 Right now, I am focusing on learning and working with Next.js to build modern web applications.<br>🔍 I enjoy exploring new technologies and constantly improving my skills in web design and development to create better user experiences.</p>
+<p align="left">I am a Frontend Developer with a strong interest in creating beautiful and user-friendly websites.<br>💡 Right now, I am focusing on learning and working with Next.js to build modern web applications.<br>🔍 I enjoy exploring new technologies and constantly improving my skills in web design and development to create better user experiences.</p>

 ###

-<h3 align="center">🚀 Current Activities</h3>
+<h3 align="left">🚀 Current Activities</h3>

 ###

-<p align="center">🔥 I am currently learning Next.js and building projects with it.<br>💻 I am working on improving my React skills by building real-world applications.<br>🛠️ Exploring Tailwind CSS for efficient styling in web development.</p>
+<p align="left">🔥 I am currently learning Next.js and building projects with it.<br>💻 I am working on improving my React skills by building real-world applications.<br>🛠️ Exploring Tailwind CSS for efficient styling in web development.</p>

 ###